What is it?

 *NINDS description of HD is incomplete as it does not include the malfunction and loss of glial cells (cells essential to support and protect neurons), which are more frequent in the brain than neurons.
 The NINDS description also lacks information about the damage to cortical areas of the brain, leading to psychiatric, cognitive, and behavioral problems.
 These problems with HD are more relevant to patients and families in their everyday functions than motor symptoms (chorea), as per the feedback from our international survey.

 Although a definition of Huntington’s disease can be found on the websites of every HD lay organization, HD Center, HD Healthcare Center, etc., to truly comprehend what Huntington’s disease is, it is paramount to have the insights and life experiences of patients, caregivers, and families who are directly affected.
 It is also imperative that the voices of Huntington’s patients, caregivers, and families are heard.
 These warriors are the natural experts!
-Sadly, the challenge that patients and families experience is the ability to receive a diagnosis of Huntington’s disease when it is needed.
+Sadly, the challenge that patients and families experience is receiving a diagnosis of Huntington’s disease when needed.
 The global Huntington’s community has spoken, and it is time to have the current diagnostic criteria changed to benefit the needs and lives of patients and families.